Cognitive rehabilitation therapy

-Cognitive rehabilitation refers to a wide range of evidence-based interventions designed to improve cognitive functioning in brain-injured or otherwise cognitively impaired individuals to restore normal functioning, or to compensate for cognitive deficits.
-It entails an individualized program of specific skills training and practice plus metacognitive strategies.
+Cognitive rehabilitation therapy refers to a wide range of evidence-based interventions aiming to restore or compensate for impaired cognitive functioning.
+Impaired cognitive functioning in patients is typically caused by neurological conditions such as traumatic brain injury, neurodegenerative diseases as well as stroke.
+The primary goal of cognitive rehabilitation is to improve daily functioning and independence in individuals who have been cognitively impaired, targeting memory, attention, executive function and language/communication to improve an individual's quality of life.
+The strategies of cognitive rehabilitation therapy are rooted in improving neuroplasticity, and involves an individualized program of specific skills training and practice plus metacognitive strategies.
 Metacognitive strategies include helping the patient increase self-awareness regarding problem-solving skills by learning how to monitor the effectiveness of these skills and self-correct when necessary.

+In cognitive rehabilitation therapy, trained therapists and psychologists create an individualized plan, depending on personal needs and goals, to restore cognitive function as possible.
+Cognitive rehabilitation therapy aims to improve the core underlying cognitive processes that are lacking due to mental illness or brain injuries, and is different from cognitive behavioral therapy, which focuses on treating mental health disorders.

-Cognitive rehabilitation therapy (offered by a trained therapist) is a subset of Cognitive Rehabilitation (community-based rehabilitation, often in traumatic brain injury; provided by rehabilitation professionals) and has been shown to be effective for individuals who had a stroke in the left or right hemisphere. or brain trauma.
-A computer-assisted type of cognitive rehabilitation therapy called cognitive remediation therapy has been used to treat schizophrenia, ADHD, and major depressive disorder.
+Cognitive rehabilitation therapy is a subset of Cognitive Rehabilitation (community-based rehabilitation, often in traumatic brain injury; provided by rehabilitation professionals) and has been shown to be effective for individuals who had a stroke in the left or right hemisphere, or brain trauma.
+Cognitive rehabilitation is done after the patient is medically stable in cases there is injury.
+Individuals who have impaired cognitive functioning due to childhood lack of support or learning opportunities may also benefit from cognitive rehabilitation therapy.

-Cognitive rehabilitation builds upon brain injury strategies involving memory, executive functions, activities planning and "follow through" (e.g., memory, task sequencing, lists).

-It may also be recommended for traumatic brain injury, the primary population for which it was developed in the university medical and rehabilitation communities, such as that sustained by U.S. Representative Gabby Giffords, according to Dr. Gregory J. O'Shanick of the Brain Injury Association of America.
-Her new doctor has confirmed that it will be part of her rehabilitation.

-Cognitive rehabilitation may be part of a comprehensive community services program and integrated into residential services, such as supported living, supported employment, family support, professional education, home health (as personal assistance), recreation, or education programs in the community.